Have you lost a lost a loved one due to the negligence of another person?

 - Breach – The medical professional breached (failed to fulfill) that duty (deviated from the standard of care).

-- Damages – The deceased sustained physical, economic, and/or emotional damages (in this case, death).
+- Damages – The deceased sustained physical, economic, and/or emotional damages (in this case, wrongful death).

 - Causation – The medical professional’s “deviation from the standard of care” caused or contributed to the deceased’s damages.

 Thousands of people die every year in workplace accidents in the United States.
-These deaths are especially common among those who work in dangerous industries, such as extraction or construction.
+Wrongful deaths on the job are especially common among those who work in dangerous industries, such as extraction or construction.
 Among the elements that can lead to fatal workplace accidents are toxic chemicals, heavy machinery, explosions, electrocution, and falls from significant heights.
-If the actions leading up to a worker’s death fall within the course and scope of that worker’s employment in Illinois, surviving family members may pursue a claim under the state’s workers’ compensation system.
+If the actions leading up to a worker’s wrongful death fall within the course and scope of that worker’s employment in Illinois, the surviving family members may pursue a claim under the state’s workers’ compensation system.

 If, however, the employer did not follow industry safety standards as required by law, then surviving family members may have grounds for a claim for negligence.
-If the workplace death was caused by an outside party who was not the worker’s employer, the surviving family may also pursue a wrongful death claim or lawsuit against that negligent party.
+If the workplace death was caused by an outside party who was not the worker’s employer, attorneys for the deceased’s family may also pursue a wrongful death claim or lawsuit against that negligent party.

-If a person dies because of a defective product, that person’s family members might be able to seek compensation from the designer or manufacturer of that product or the vendor who sold it, depending on the nature of the defect.
+If a person dies because of a defective product, lawyers for that person’s family members might be able to seek compensation from the designer or manufacturer of that product or the vendor who sold it, depending on the nature of the defect.
 For such a wrongful death action to be valid, though, the victim must have been using the product as a reasonable person would have used it.
-The death must also have been the direct result of the specific defect.
+The fatality must also have been the direct result of the specific defect for the family’s wrongful death attorneys to be successful.

-In most instances, a wrongful death claim is filed by the spouse, the children, or another family member of the deceased.
-However, in some circumstances, other individuals may be eligible to file a lawsuit.
+In most instances, a wrongful death claim is filed by lawyers representing the spouse, the children, or another family member of the deceased.
+However, in some circumstances, other individuals may be eligible to file a wrongful death lawsuit.

-An example of this may be when another person was heavily dependent on the victim or relied on that person for some type of financial or material support.
+Outside parties who may legally pursue wrongful death actions may include individuals who were heavily dependent on the victim or who relied on that person for some type of financial or material support.

-In order to determine if you are eligible to file a claim under Illinois law, contact our wrongful death lawyers in Chicago for your free consultation and learn more about your options.
+In order to determine if you are eligible to file a claim under Illinois law, contact our wrongful death lawyers in Chicago for your free consultation and learn more about your options in the event of a loss.

 How Long Do I Have to File a Wrongful Death Lawsuit?

 In the state of Illinois, you typically need to file a wrongful death lawsuit within two years from when the death occurred, depending on the type of claim.
-This is known as the statute of limitations.
-If you do not file within the statute of limitations, your case could be forever barred.
-However, there may be certain exceptions.
+This is known as the Statute of Limitations.
+If you do not file suit before the Statute of Limitations elapses, your wrongful death case could be forever barred.
+However, there may be certain exceptions permitted in Illinois wrongful death actions.
 To learn more about the time in which you can file a lawsuit, please contact the Chicago wrongful death lawyers at GWC to schedule a free, no-obligation case evaluation.

 What Compensation Is Available for a Wrongful Death?

-While each claim is unique, compensation in a wrongful death claim may be awarded for the following:
+While each claim is unique, compensation in a wrongful death claim may be awarded for a variety of economic damages, including the following:

 - Medical bills